Updated on March 20th, 2025

 3. Don’t Take It Personally If Your Student Can’t Chat

 If you want to talk to your student, discuss a check-in schedule with them.
 Listen to the demands on their time, and see what works for their schedule.
 That way, you can catch up without the calls seeming overly disruptive.
+Students need a reduced frequency of contact with family to encourage their individuation, so finding a balance is key.

 4. Make a Plan for Visits